lioTauhid/LiveFrame_ServerClient_Flask/README.md

 3. See the result in the browser

 ## Recommendations
-For high quality video streaming/sharing, don't use this, then better to use WebRtc, Socket, Jitsi video platform, peerjs etc.
+For good quality video call/streaming, don't use this, then better to use WebRtc, Socket, Jitsi video platform, peerjs etc.
-If you want to make server stream or Netflix like system then gstreamer is better.
+If you want to make high quality server stream or Netflix like system then gstreamer is better choice.
-Otherwise, you can use this for use case
+Otherwise, you can use this for above use case